scottjehl/Respond/README.md

 Some notes to keep in mind:

 - This script's focus is purposely very narrow: only min-width and max-width media queries and all media types (screen, print, etc) are translated to non-supporting browsers.
-I wanted to keep things simple for filesize, maintenance, and performance, so I've intentionally limited support to queries that are essential to building a mobile-first responsive design.
+I wanted to keep things simple for filesize, maintenance, and performance, so I've intentionally limited support to queries that are essential to building a (mobile-first) responsive design.
 In the future, I may rework things a bit to include a hook for patching-in additional media query features - stay tuned!

 - Browsers that natively support CSS3 Media Queries are opted-out of running this script as quickly as possible.
 In testing for support, I immediately pass browsers that support the window.matchMedia API.
-All other browsers are subjected to a quick feature test to determine whether they support media queries or not before proceeding to run the script.
+All other browsers are subjected to a quick  test to determine whether they support media queries or not before proceeding to run the script.
+This test is now included separately at the top, and uses the window.matchMedia polyfill found here: https://github.com/paulirish/matchMedia.js .
+If you are already including this polyfill via Modernizr or otherwise, feel free to remove that part.

-- This script relies on no other scripts or frameworks, and is optimized for mobile delivery (~1kb total filesize)
+- This script relies on no other scripts or frameworks (aside from the included matchMedia polyfill), and is optimized for mobile delivery (~1kb total filesize min/gzip)

 - As you might guess, this implementation is quite dumb in regards to CSS parsing rules.
 This is a good thing, because that allows it to run really fast, but it's looseness may also cause unexpected behavior.
 For example: if you enclose a whole media query in a comment intending to disable its rules, you'll probably find that those rules will end up enabled in non-media-query-supporting browsers.